cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 -   **Export to File...** gives you options to export the network or image.

--   **Always Show Graphics Detail** forces the rendering of graphics details.
+-   **Always Show Graphics Details** forces the rendering of graphics details.
 It is turned off by default.

 -   **Toggle Node Selection** allows you to turn off/on node selection.
 It is turned on by default.